lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 The first case is probably somewhat important.

-The second case can backfire if the waiting agent takes action to ensure the wakeup only after creating the waiting promise.
+The second case can backfire if the waiting agent needs to take action to ensure the wakeup after creating the waiting promise.
 But absent that the case can be important for the performance of producer-consumer problems.